top of page

 817-845-3375

-Curriculum: IEW: Structure and Style for Students Year 1 A, Nose Tree Student book, Student Binder and Packet Spectrum Spelling grade level workbook (can be found at most bookstores or at Amazon.com) Social Studies: Adventures to the New World unit studies (Part 1) - Columbus - Vikings - Mayflower - Jamestown Adventures Through America (Part 2) - Lewis and Clark - American Revolution - Oregon Trail - Civil War Optional Book List: You Wouldn't Want to... - be a Viking Explorer - sail with Christopher Columbus - be an American Colonist - sail on the Mayflower - be at the Boston Tea Party - explore with Lewis and Clark - be an American Pioneer - be a Civil War soldier DK Eyewitness Books - Viking - Christopher Columbus - The Mayflower - American Revolution - North American Indian - The Civil War Other Books: - The Settling of Jamestown by Marylee Knowlton - Daily Life in a Covered Wagon by Paul Erickson Science: Chemistry for the Grammar Stage Student Workbook (elementalscience.com) Math: You may use a math program of your choice.
-We recommend Saxon Math with a Nicole the Math Lady subscription.
-For a-la-carte availability, please inquire with Mrs. Sloan 907-315-1338 or thegreenroomlearning.com Bio: Maggie is an out-of-the-box thinker who believes that every student’s interaction with education should be fun.
+Curriculum Language Arts: IEW - Structure and Style Year 1 A - Nose Tree Student Book, Student Binder (for grade 3 or those new to IEW) or Structure and Style for Students Year 2 B, Nose Tree Student book, Student Binder and Packet (for grades 4, 5, and those who have completed level 1) Spectrum Spelling grade level workbook (Can be found at most bookstores or at Amazon.com.
+Please choose the grade level that corresponds to your student's ability.)
+Social Studies: Story of the World, Vol. 3 Early Modern Times (Order Textbook, Activity Book is Optional) Science: Elemental Science- Earth Science and Astronomy for the Grammar Stage (Order Student Workbook) Math: You may use a math program of your choice.
+We recommend Saxon Math.
+(The Nicole the Math Lady online teaching program is included if using Saxon Math.)
+Bio: Maggie is an out-of-the-box thinker who believes that every student’s interaction with education should be fun.
 She has experience of teaching preschoolers as well as high school classes, such as history, theology and literature.
 She believes that hands-on and personal learning is just as important as text-book education.
 Having struggled with learning challenges, she understands students' learning difficulties, and is always up for a new way to solve a problem.
 Her hope is to help students understand subjects, build friendships with their classmates, and walk away from class time feeling smart, capable and strong.

 Middle School